How are Clerky's company formation services different from other online incorporation services?

-Our templates result in documents that are basically the same as what you would get from a large Silicon Valley law firm.
+Our products result in documents that are basically the same as what you would get from a large Silicon Valley law firm.
 This is important for several reasons:

-Our templates help you issue stock to founders.
+Our products help you issue stock to founders.
 All founders need to agree on who owns how much of the company, and document that properly through stock purchase agreements.

-Our templates also provide for company ownership of related intellectual property produced or owned by the founders.
+Our products also provide for company ownership of related intellectual property produced or owned by the founders.
 This helps ensure your company can continue operating even if a founder leaves.

 Protection from personal liability.

 Incorporation by itself does not do much to protect against personal liability.
 In order to make it more likely that you will be protected from personal liability, our products help you appoint directors, who will then appoint officers.

 The provisions in our forms and the way they are organized are considered standard in the startup legal ecosystem.
 As a result, startup lawyers and investors can easily get up to speed with legal paperwork created with our products.